jdfwarrior/cesium-electron/README.md

 - Typescript for the Electron main process and supporting modules
 - Finish implementation of dropdown component for menus
 - Add panel to show information about entities
+- TypeScript definition for a czml packet. 🙄